China–United States relations: Normalization (1979–1989)

 On 1 March 1979, the two countries formally established embassies in each other's capitals.
 In 1979, outstanding private claims were resolved and a bilateral trade agreement was completed.
 Vice President Walter Mondale reciprocated Vice Premier Deng's visit with an August 1979 trip to China.
 This visit led to agreements in September 1980 on maritime affairs, civil aviation links, and textile matters, as well as a bilateral consular convention.

 The threats of the Soviet invasion of Afghanistan and Vietnamese invasion of Cambodia were major factors that brought Washington and Beijing closer than ever before.
-In June 1979, U.S. Secretary of Health, Education, and Welfare Josephn A. Califano Jr. led an American delegation to China; the trip resulted in the long-term institutionalization of health and education links between the two countries.
-U.S.-China military cooperation increased over the course of 1979 and 1980.
+In June 1979, US Secretary of Health, Education, and Welfare Joseph A. Califano Jr. led an American delegation to China; the trip resulted in the long-term institutionalization of health and education links between the two countries.
+US–China military cooperation increased over the course of 1979 and 1980.
 In 1980, China allowed the United States to establish electronic listening stations in Xinjiang so the US could monitor Soviet rocket launches in Central Asia.
 In exchange, the US authorized the sale of dual-use civilian and military technology and nonlethal military equipment to China.

-Chinese demands for advanced technology from the U.S. were not always met, in part due to opposition from Congressmen who either distrusted technology transfer to a communist nation out of principle or concern that there was no guarantee that such technology would not end up in the hands of unfriendly third parties.
-In 1983, the U.S. State Department changed its classification of China to "a friendly, developing nation", thereby increasing the amount of technology and armaments that could be sold.
-The skepticism of some U.S. congressmen was not entirely unmerited as China, during the 1980s, continued to sell arms to Iran and other states that were openly hostile to American interests.
+Chinese demands for advanced technology from the US were not always met, in part due to opposition from Congressmen who either distrusted technology transfer to a communist nation out of principle or concern that there was no guarantee that such technology would not end up in the hands of unfriendly third parties.
+In 1983, the US State Department changed its classification of China to a "friendly developing nation", thereby increasing the amount of technology and armaments that could be sold.
+The skepticism of some US congressmen was not entirely unmerited as China, during the 1980s, continued to sell arms to Iran and other states that were openly hostile to American interests.